Nihilantropy/Minishell/README.md

 # Minishell: Your Own Tiny Bash
+## From now on it will be called Minihell :fire!

-Welcome to Minishell, your very own journey into the magical world of command-line interfaces!
+Welcome to Minihell, your very own journey into the magical world of command-line interfaces!
 🌟 Imagine it as your personal little bash, crafted from scratch, and, like all things small and wonderful, it’s as beautiful as a shell.

 ## 🐚 Project Overview

-Minishell is a project that lets you create a basic yet functional shell, akin to the one you use every day but with a twist: it’s your creation!
+Minihell is a project that lets you create a basic yet functional shell, akin to the one you use every day but with a twist: it’s your creation!
 You’ll dive deep into the inner workings of processes, file descriptors, and command execution.
 By the end of this adventure, you’ll have your own shell that mimics many of the features of bash, but with your unique touch.